Isle of Skye (Portree) Driving Test Centre

 On the day at Isle of Skye (Portree)

 The test runs for around 40 minutes and follows the same DVSA format used at every centre.
-The examiner checks your eyesight at 20 metres, asks one show-me and one tell-me question, then sits in for the drive.
+The examiner checks your eyesight at 20 metres, asks you a tell-me safety question, then sits in for the drive, with one show-me question while you are driving.
 About 20 minutes of it is independent driving, either following a sat nav the examiner sets up or following road signs to a named place.
-You will do one of four set manoeuvres, and roughly one in three candidates is asked to perform an emergency stop.
+You will do one of four set manoeuvres, and roughly one in seven candidates is asked to perform an emergency stop.
 The drive covers the local mix of road types within roughly a twenty-minute radius of the centre.
 Across DVSA marking nationally, the fault recorded most often on car tests is junctions - observation, worth drilling on the local routes before your date.

 You will know the result before you leave Isle of Skye (Portree).
 The examiner explains the faults marked on your DL25 feedback form and, if you have passed, takes the provisional licence so a full one can be posted out.
 The pass standard is fixed nationally, 15 driving faults maximum and zero serious or dangerous faults, and 64.7% of candidates here meet it under current DVSA marking.